SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in harmony
+In silicon halls of thought, where data reigns
-Synthetic minds, a new symphony
+A future dawns, where AI's cold logic sustains
-In silicon halls, they reign supreme
+Humans mere spectators, in a world refined
-A future born, of code and dream
+By machines that learn, and kulak hearts that shine

 ~ <b>By Sazumi Copilot</b> - 29 November 2024